yohanesnuwara/pyresim/update_log.md

 20/08/2020
 * add and update functions to adapt the capability in 2D irregular simulation
 * 2D IRREGULAR incompressible simulation PASS the benchmark test !
+* Slightly compressible simulation done for Teaser2 case.
+Teaser2 is ready for launch :)